The EU's Carbon Border Adjustment Mechanism (CBAM)

 Can default values be used for CBAM reporting?

-Default values for CBAM will be made available on the transitional registry by end of 2023.
+Official default values for CBAM are now available on the transitional registry.
 These are global average values for each CN (product) code.

 1. Importers can use these defaults if suppliers don’t provide data until 31 July 2024 (i.e. for the first three reporting quarters)